YakShavingAsAService/Federal-website-crawling-howto/README.md

  - I commented out the entire org.archive.modules.seeds.TextSeedModule with the ConfigString in the seeds section
  - I un-commented the alternative seeds section just below, the version of the modules.seeds.TextSeedModule that uses the ConfigFile.
 I set the value of the path property to my seeds file.

 My second set of changes had to do with the crawl scope.
-Heritrix's documentation is here: https://heritrix.readthedocs.io/en/latest/configuring-jobs.html#crawl-scope.
+Heritrix's documentation on crawl scope is here: https://heritrix.readthedocs.io/en/latest/configuring-jobs.html#crawl-scope.
 The scope section is a list of all the conditions that ACCEPT or REJECT a URL for crawling.
 You go through the scope chain, and the last disposition wins.

 What I wanted was to crawl all my seed files, plus links on the seed URLs that are at most one hop away, *if* those one-hop-away links are at cdc.gov, fda.gov, or nih.gov.

 It's straightforward to configure maxHops in the TooManyHopsDecideRule for a maximum of one hop, but it's a little more work to restrict the one-hop links to specific domains.
 Heritrix uses a hostname prefix called a surt.
 Sort of like an IP prefix, it lets you specify top level domains, domains, and hosts, which you can use for scope matches.
-The surts that I want to ACCEPT are in SurtPrefixedDecideRule in acceptSurts, and here's what that section of my crawler-beans.cxml ooks like:
+The surts that I want to ACCEPT are in SurtPrefixedDecideRule in acceptSurts, and here's what that section of my crawler-beans.cxml looks like:

 ```xml
 <bean id="acceptSurts" class="org.archive.modules.deciderules.surt.SurtPrefixedDecideRule">